Iowa Long Term Care Insurance Partnership Companies and Costs

 Iowa Long Term Care Insurance Options

-There are two types of insurance in Iowa that pay for long term care costs.
-And each type of policy has its specific advantages.
-One of our licensed professionals can provide more details to help you decide which is best for you.
+There are two types of LTC insurance in Iowa.
+Each type of policy has its specific advantages and one of our licensed professionals can provide details to help you decide which is best for your situation.

 If long term care is never needed, the policy works much like a traditional life insurance policy.
 It would then pay a death benefit to your beneficiary when you die.
 And the death benefit is often similar to the amount paid for the policy.
 But if you need long-term care, the amount of money available can exceed the death benefit or long term care annuity value, often several times over, offering tremendous leverage of premium dollars.